Skip to Content

 • Shape Matters

 Most natural sands have round grains shaped-particles.
-In comparison, silicon carbide grit particles are angular in shape and because of this angular shape, it is much more effective at producing abrasion that smooths and rounds tumbling rough into polished stones.
+In comparison, silicon carbide grit particles are angular in shape.
+Because of this angular shape, it is much more effective at producing abrasion that smooths and rounds tumbling rough into polished stones.

-Sand might also work, however, it will take more time, and the rocks might end up even sharper or deformed.
+Sand might also work; however, it will take longer, and the rocks might end up sharper or deformed.

 • Electricity Cost Efficiency